neoforged/.github/primers/26.1/index.md

 - `net.minecraft.data.recipes`
     - `RecipeProvider$FamilyRecipeProvider` -> `$FamilyCraftingRecipeProvider`, `$FamilyStonecutterRecipeProvider`
     - `SingleItemRecipeBuilder#stonecutting` moved to a parameter on the `BlockFamily`
+- `net.minecraft.data.structures.SnbtToNbt` now has an overload that takes in a single input folder path
 - `net.minecraft.gametest.framework`
     - `GameTestHelper#assertBlockPresent` now has an overload that only takes in the block to check for
     - `GameTestServer#create` now takes in an `int` for the number of times to run all matching tests
+    - `StructureUtils#testStructuresDir` split into `testStructuresTargetDir`, `testStructuresSourceDir`
     - `TestData` now takes in an `int` for the number of blocks padding around the test
+- `net.minecraft.nbt.NbtUtils`
+    - `addDataVersion` now uses a generic for the `Dynamic` instead of the explicit nbt tag
+    - `getDataVersion` now has an overload that defaults to -1 if the version is not specified
 - `net.minecraft.network.FriendlyByteBuf`
     - `readVec3`, `writeVec3` replaced with `Vec3#STREAM_CODEC`
     - `readLpVec3`, `writeLpVec3` replaced with `Vec3#LP_STREAM_CODEC`